-- (b) the glass jar was filled and sealed before 19th November 2006; - (c) the date of filling or a coded indication of that date was present on the jar or its lid at the time of sale; and - (d) the labelling or marking with the particulars mentioned in sub-paragraph (c) at the time of sale complied with the requirements relating to durability in Article 2.1(a) of Directive 2000/13/EC of the European Parliament and of the Council(a). - (3) No person shall without reasonable excuse fail to comply with a request made by the enforcement authority to disclose the date signified by the coded indication mentioned in paragraph (2)(c).
+- (2) The matters to be proved are that - (a) the PVC gasket mentioned in paragraph (1)(b) was compliant with the relevant restrictions and specifications in column 4 at Item 259A of Part 1 of Schedule 2 to the Plastic Materials and Articles in Contact with Food (Wales) Regulations 2006(3); - (b) the glass jar was filled and sealed before 19 November 2006; - (c) the date of filling or a coded indication of that date was present on the jar or its lid at the time of sale; and - (d) the labelling or marking with the particulars mentioned in sub-paragraph (c) at the time of sale complied with the requirements relating to durability in Article 2(1)(a) of Directive 2000/13/EC of the European Parliament and of the Council(4). - (3) A person may not without reasonable excuse fail to comply with a request made by the enforcement authority to disclose the date signified by the coded indication mentioned in paragraph (2)(c).